cloudflare/cloudflare-docs/content/magic-network-monitoring/rules/sflow-ddos-alerts.md

 ## Use sFlow DDoS alerts

 Customers can configure sFlow DDoS alerts and receive notifications if a DDoS attack is detected within their sFlow traffic.
 These alerts are not compatible with NetFlow traffic.
-The sFlow DDoS alerts can be used in tandem with traffic volume threshold alerts to give customers multiple layers of DDoS protection.
+The sFlow DDoS alerts can be used along with traffic volume threshold alerts to give customers multiple layers of DDoS protection.

 ## Configure the sFlow DDoS alerts